kaazing/gateway/doc/enterprise-shield/p_enterprise_shield_config.md

 Step 6: Configure Security Between the DMZ and Internal Gateways
 ------------------------------------------------------------------------------------------

-Each Gateway maintains two databases for SSL connections: a keystore that stores SSL certificates to present to a client, and a truststore that stores keys from trusted sources.
+Each Gateway maintains two stores for SSL connections: a keystore that stores SSL certificates to present to a client, and a truststore that stores keys from trusted sources.
 The following example shows the security block in the Gateway configuration file:

 ``` xml:
   <security>